spacegangster/f-empower/README.md

 # F-EMPOWER
-## A set of functions designed for composition
+## Utility functions designed for functional programming and composition
-It makes your code leaner and easier to read, improves development speed and efficiency.
-Use it to precompile functions, or make partial functions before their usage.
-Written with V8's optimizing copiler (Crankshaft) in mind, so functional monomorphism is emphasized.
+Written with V8's optimizing copiler (Crankshaft) in mind (functional monomorphism is emphasized).

-Includes nonrecursive deep cloning function (clonedeep2)
+Inspired by Clojure and Underscore.

-CommonJS and AMD loaders are supported
+CommonJS and AMD loaders are supported.

 ## Install
 `npm install f-empower`

 ## Use
 ### NodeJS